US officials urge Americans to use encrypted apps amid unprecedented cyberattack

 |

-A spokesperson for the Chinese Embassy in Washington, D.C., didn’t immediately respond to a request for comment.
+A spokesperson for the Chinese Embassy in Washington denied the country was behind the hacking campaign, telling NBC News in an email that "China firmly opposes and combats all kinds of cyber attacks."

-In the call Tuesday, two officials — a senior FBI official who requested to not be named and Jeff Greene, executive assistant director for cybersecurity at the U.S. Cybersecurity and Infrastructure Security Agency — both recommended using encrypted messaging apps to Americans who wanted to minimize the chances of China intercepting their communications.
+In the call Tuesday, two officials — a senior FBI official who asked not to be named and Jeff Greene, executive assistant director for cybersecurity at the Cybersecurity and Infrastructure Security Agency — both recommended using encrypted messaging apps to Americans who want to minimize the chances of China’s intercepting their communications.

-“People looking to further protect their mobile device communications would benefit from considering using a cellphone that automatically receives timely operating system updates, responsibly managed encryption and phishing resistant” multi-factor authentication for email, social media and collaboration tool accounts, the FBI official said.
+The FBI official said, “People looking to further protect their mobile device communications would benefit from considering using a cellphone that automatically receives timely operating system updates, responsibly managed encryption and phishing resistant” multi-factor authentication for email, social media and collaboration tool accounts.

-The scope of the telecom compromise is so significant that Greene said it was “impossible” for the agencies “to predict a time frame on when we’ll have full eviction.”
+Greene said given the scope of the telecom compromise it was “impossible” for the agencies “to predict a time frame on when we’ll have full eviction.”

 The hackers generally accessed three types of information, the FBI official said.

-One type has been call records, or metadata, showing the time and numbers that phone calls were made.
+One type has been call records, or metadata, showing the numbers that phones called and when.
 The hackers focused on records around the Washington, D.C., area, and the FBI does not plan to alert people whose phone metadata was accessed.

 The second type has been live phone calls of some specific targets.
-The FBI official declined to say how many alerts it had sent out to targets of that campaign, but the presidential campaigns of both Donald Trump and Kamala Harris, as well as the office of Senate Majority Leader Chuck Schumer, D-N.Y., told NBC News in October that they had been informed by the FBI that they had been targeted.
+The FBI official declined to say how many alerts it had sent out to targets of that campaign; the presidential campaigns of Donald Trump and Kamala Harris, as well as the office of Senate Majority Leader Chuck Schumer, D-N.Y., told NBC News in October that the FBI had informed that they had been targeted.

-The third has been systems that telecommunications companies use in compliance with the Commission on Accreditation for Law Enforcement Agencies (CALEA), which allows law enforcement and intelligence agencies with court orders to track individuals’ communications.
+The third has been systems that telecommunications companies use in compliance with the Communications Assistance for Law Enforcement Act (CALEA), which allows law enforcement and intelligence agencies with court orders to track people’s communications.
 CALEA systems can include classified court orders from the Foreign Intelligence Surveillance Court, which processes some U.S. intelligence court orders.
-The FBI official declined to say if any classified material was accessed.
+The FBI official declined to say whether any classified material was accessed.

-Privacy advocates have long advocated for the use of end-to-end encrypted apps.
-Signal and WhatsApp both automatically implement end-to-end encryption in both calls and messages.
-Google Messages and iMessage also can encrypt both calls and texts end to end.
+Privacy advocates have long advocated using end-to-end encrypted apps.
+Signal and WhatsApp automatically implement end-to-end encryption in both calls and messages.
+Google Messages and iMessage also can encrypt calls and texts end to end.

-The FBI and other federal law enforcement have a complicated relationship with encryption technology, historically advocating against full end-to-end encryption that does not allow law enforcement access to digital material even with a warrant.
-But the FBI has also supported forms of encryption that do allow for some law enforcement access in certain circumstances.
+The FBI and other federal law enforcement agencies have a complicated relationship with encryption technology, historically advocating against full end-to-end encryption that does not allow law enforcement access to digital material even with warrants.
+But the FBI has also supported forms of encryption that do allow some law enforcement access in certain circumstances.

-Despite the fact that the hacking campaign was first publicly disclosed in the lead-up to the election, the United States does not believe it was an attempt to sway results, the FBI official said, and is instead a massive but traditional espionage operation by China to gather intelligence on American politics and government.
+Even though the hacking campaign was first publicly disclosed in the lead-up to the election, the U.S. believes it was not an attempt to sway results, the FBI official said, but instead a massive but traditional espionage operation by China to gather intelligence on American politics and government.

 In a statement to NBC News, Ron Wyden, D-Ore, one of the Senate’s fiercest privacy advocates, criticized America’s reliance on CALEA as it leaves such sensitive information unencrypted.